shostakovich/mugim/source/_posts/2013-01-20-how-to-deploy-octopress-on-a-raspberrypi.markdown

 date: 2013-01-20 16:12
 comments: true
 categories:
-  - Raspberry Pi
+  - raspberry pi
-  - Webserver
+  - webserver
-  - Command Line
+  - command line
 ---

 The Raspberry PI is a really inexpensive little computer.
 It has an ARM